jiesutd/YEDDA/README.md

-AnnTool: An efficient corpus annotation tool .
+SUTDAnnotator: An efficient corpus annotation tool .
 ======

 About: